In today’s hi-tech, super-fast digital world, it’s all too easy to forget about the past.

-Story: Incredibly this final task was the most dangerous of all.
-It required Hercules to journey to Hades (the Underworld) and kidnap a three headed beast.
+Story: Incredibly, this final task was the most dangerous of all.
+It required Hercules to journey to Hades (the Underworld) and kidnap a three-headed beast.
 An impossible feat even for our intrepid hero – or so you might think!
 But once again he succeeded where all others would have failed.
 How?
 He got prepared.
 That’s how.
-He made sure he had all he needed to do the job and most importantly return to the land of the living.
+He made sure he had all he needed to do the job and most importantly returned to the land of the living.

 Copywriting Lesson: It’s all very well being a good copywriter.
-But if you are running your own business you will also have to plan ahead, multi task, prioritize, think on your feet and take calculated risks.
-In this task we saw Hercules do all of these so that he was prepared for the challenge and able to recover when he was in a very difficult place.
+But if you are running your own business you will also have to plan ahead, multi-task, prioritise, think on your feet and take calculated risks.
+In this task, we saw Hercules do all of these so that he was prepared for the challenge and able to recover when he was in a very difficult place.
 Your job as a copywriter is to bring back Cerberus each time you write copy…Cerberus being ‘conversions’ of course.

 So, you see, even from an unlikely source like the ancient fable of the Labours of Hercules, if we are astute we can learn valuable lessons that we can apply to our copywriting business to make it even more successful and profitable.

 Of course, I have had to condense his tasks into very short stories and in the process have missed many little facts and different versions that have been passed down through the years.

 I would love to hear your own epic copywriting stories.